-However, if you suffer from mental health issues and are contemplating your work situation, please read it – because I empathise and would really love to be able to help you.
+If you suffer from mental health issues and are contemplating your work situation, I really want to help you with this article.
+I truly empathise, and hope to be able to spread some positivity.

 What Qualifies ME to Discuss Mental Health?

-Before I begin, I should mention what “qualifies” me to write about this subject.
+Before I begin this part, I should mention what “qualifies” me to write about this subject.

 Well, first off, like so many people who generally come off as happy and reasonably confident, I’m afflicted with mental health issues of my own.
 I suffer from anxiety, panic attacks, occasional bouts of depression, and a sustainable yet irritating level of Obsessive Compulsive Disorder.